 A prime-time (ABC) television audience and a sell-out crowd (71,325) in the Georgia Dome saw Florida post a 34-3 victory.
 Florida out-gained Arkansas by only 97 yards, 396-299, but the Gators committed no turnovers while Arkansas lost the ball four times.
 Arkansas got on the scoreboard first when Todd Latourette kicked a 36-yard field goal with 7:26 left in the first quarter.
 The Razorbacks were dealt some bad news on that drive, however.
 Sophomore running back Madre Hill, who finished third in the conference in rushing, was lost for the game with a knee injury.

-2020 SEC CHAMPIONSHIP
+2021 SEC CHAMPIONSHIP

-Date: Saturday, December 19
+DATE: Saturday, December 4

-Site: Mercedes-Benz Stadium; Atlanta, Ga.
+SITE: Mercedes-Benz Stadium; Atlanta, Ga.

-Capacity: 73,000 Time: 4 p.m.
-ET Television: CBS Sports
+CAPACITY: 73,000 TIME: TBD TELEVISION: CBS

 SEC TICKET OFFICE

 2201 Richard Arrington Blvd.
 North Birmingham, AL 35203 (205) 458-3000 www.secticketoffice.com